Home Contact Links Bookmark this site

 What about UFOs?

-You are not the first to try and come up with a unified theory of everything, and get it totally wrong!
+You are not the first to propose a “theory of everything” and get it totally wrong!

 You seem to suggest that the mainstream ignores plasma physics?